Lash lifting has been and continues to be one of the most popular treatments of 2018 and 2019, and a profitable one at that.

 Wait does this sound familiar?

-She was frustrated that not everyone gave good feedback, and it resulted in her doing double the work fixing those clients!
+She was frustrated that not everyone gave good feedback, and it resulted in her doing treatments twice to fix those clients!
 She then realised that her product was going off, and here’s how.

 How could it be that your only half way through your bottle of lifting serum, but your getting poor results?
 I mean it’s not as if you’ve got to the point of scraping blue and pink gunge off the bottom with a swizzle stick!